Chart Color Schemes

 Ingle Farm was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Ingle Farm's cultural diversity is notable, with 34.2% of its population born overseas and 30.6% speaking a language other than English at home.
-Christianity is the predominant religion in Ingle Farm, making up 42.7% of its population.
-However, the category 'Other' is overrepresented compared to Greater Adelaide, comprising 4.2% versus 2.8%.
+Ingle Farm has a high level of cultural diversity, with 34.2% of its population born overseas and 30.6% speaking a language other than English at home.
+Christianity is the predominant religion in Ingle Farm, making up 42.7% of people.
+However, the most notable overrepresentation is in the 'Other' category, which comprises 4.2% of the population compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity